We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There’s no one-size-fits-all when it comes to hearing aids.
 However, it’s important to check out customer reviews.

-If you see a lot of negative reviews, this can be a red flag that a company isn’t worth buying from.
+If you see many negative reviews, this can be a red flag that a company isn’t worth buying from.

-This is especially the case if the reviews highlight poor customer service, lost or slow delivery, short return windows, or damaged products.
+This is especially true if the reviews highlight poor customer service, lost or slow delivery, short return windows, or damaged products.

 A good return and warranty policy is a must for hearing aids.